IBMDeveloperUK/Java-Containers101/labs/Lab_3.md

-# Setting container resource constraints
+# Lab 3: Setting container resource constraints

 Congratulations, you have completed Lab 3!
 Feel free to go [back to the menu](../README.md) to choose another lab.